Table of Contents

-A short guide to understand what BNPL service is, how it works, BNPL pros and cons, eligibility and its future in India.
+A guide to understanding what BNPL service is, how it works, its features, some leading applications, BNPL pros and cons, eligibility, and its future in India.

-When we think of borrowing or debt, the only options that come to our mind are credit cards and bank, right?
+When we think of borrowing or debt, the only options that come to our mind are credit cards and banks, right?
 But are these the only ones?
-Not at all.

 Today, online shoppers ‘want a product and want it fast.’
 They don’t want to be limited by their bank account balance or lack thereof when they want to buy something that is out of budget.

 BNPL service gives you instant credit and depending on your service provider, the repayment terms are generally quite flexible.

 Even if clients miss payments, interest rates are lower, ranging from 0 to 24% versus 48% for credit cards.

 BNPL providers are open to sign-up customers who might have little or no credit history as well but you must have your KYC.

 A big number of fintech players have joined the market to bridge the financial gap between customers and their wants in response to the increasing demand for credit.